netsys-lab/bittorrent-over-scion/README.md

 At least the following command line flags are required:
 - `httpApi`: Start HTTP API instead of leecher or seeder
 - `local`: The full local SCION address, of format `ISD-AS,[IP]` (without port)

+Please note that port forwarding of port `8000` might be necessary if you want to use the program from within a SCIONLab VM or similar.

 ### Help Info
 Run `bittorrent-over-scion -h` to get a full overview of all command line flags and their explanations.